qri-io/starpg/readme.md

 ```shell
 INFO[0000] starting editor on port 3000
 ```
 From there use a browser to visit `http://localhost:3000`.
-Happy skylark editing!
+Happy starlark editing!